Brock Thom’s Journey to Heart Recovery: Patient is Married and Holds Gender Revel Party While on Impella® Support

 My name is Brock Thom.
 I’m 38 years old and I work in construction management in Ottawa, Ontario.
 Although I’ve always been an active person, I’ve lived with an irregular heartbeat and occasional dizzy spells for most of my life.
 When I began experiencing chest discomfort, a rapid pulse, and shortness of breath, I was admitted to the University of Ottawa Heart Institute in Ottawa, Ontario.

 Once in the hospital, I was diagnosed with tachycardia induced cardiomyopathy and was in cardiogenic shock.
 My cardiothoracic surgeon, Hadi Toeg, MD, inserted the Impella 5.0® to allow my heart to rest while an ablation was performed to correct my abnormal heart rhythm.
 While I was in the hospital, I married my now wife, Melissa, and we revealed the gender of our first child.
-After nine days, my heart recovered and the Impella® was weaned and explanted.
+After nine days, my heart recovered and the Impella heart pump was removed.
 I walked out of the hospital a married man and four weeks later, my son was born.